aikea/aikea.github.io/content/watchlog.md

 (first watch: Jul 20th, 2022)

 49. > **Arrival | Denis Villeneuve | 2016**
-_Arrival_ is Ted Chiang's novella "Story of your life" adapted for the scene.
+_Arrival_ is Ted Chiang's novella "Story of your life" adapted for the screen.
 Told in a non-linear chronological order by a Dr. Louisa Banks, an accomplished linguist as she recalls events of the past and yet something of her manner of talking is disconcerting.
 She talks in "You'd" and "I'll" as if she's _already_ aware of what will happen.
 And indeed, the movie explores the themes of determinism and free-will in a refreshing light.
 There is ample food for thought to the budding linguists in the language and its consequent decipherment of the "Heptapods" - the creatures who arrived.
-Amazing perfomances by Amy Adams and Jeremy Renner alongwith brilliant direction from Villeneuve who is known for masterfully directing thrillers.
+Amazing perfomances by Amy Adams and Jeremy Renner (playing Dr. Ian Donnelly) alongwith brilliant direction from Villeneuve who is known for masterfully directing thrillers.
+Coherent and wholesome.
 (first watch: Jul 21st, 2022)
 <hr />